pnp/sp-dev-fx-webparts/samples/react-quick-links-grid/README.md

 The project includes the following key files:

-QuickLinksWebPart.ts: Defines the main WebPart class and handles rendering and property pane configuration.
+PnPQuickLinksGridWebPart.ts: Defines the main WebPart class and handles rendering and property pane configuration.
-QuickLinks.tsx: Defines the React component that fetches and displays the quick links.
+QuickLinksGrid.tsx: Defines the React component that fetches and displays the quick links.
-QuickLinksWebPart.module.scss: Contains the CSS styles for the QuickLinks component.
+PnPQuickLinksGridWebPart.module.scss: Contains the CSS styles for the QuickLinks component.

 ## Building the Project